bootstrap-prime/infineon-trust-m-rs/README.md

 - audit for memory unsafety and unsoundness
 - Chip hibernation
 - Mock library implementation for testing elsewhere
+- decompose method for SE to turn struct back into components

 Stretch goals (not necessary, likely not implemented in the interests of time):
 - AES encryption handling, conforming to rust-crypto/cipher